 Does bleach kill weeds?

-In a nutshell, YES, it kills weeds.
+In a nutshell, YES, bleach does kill weeds.

 Read this article thoroughly before you start spraying pesky weeds with bleach.

 As well as being a great spot cleaner, the use of bleach as a weed killer is also quite effective, just add some undiluted bleach to a spray bottle and away you go.
 Be aware, it is not intended for use as a herbicide.
 Chlorine Bleach was created in 1785 by French scientist Claude Berthollet as a way to remove colour from fabrics

 Almost everything is destroyed by bleach, is there a reason why this wouldn’t kill weeds?

 Its safety factor is more important, it might be a powerful herbicide, but that’s not what bleach is designed for.

 How safe is it to use bleach weed killer to kill weeds permanently?

 In a nutshell, no it’s not safe.
 Using bleach is extremely hazardous, it affects the soil health and leaves harmful traces of chemicals everywhere it is sprayed.

 Bleach could permanently damage the soil quality and ecosystem surrounding you if used consistently over many months or years.
 In the event of enough bleach being used, nothing will want to grow, causing major damage to the environment.